Our Impact in Georgia

 We know Georgians are counting on us to make a difference—both in the lives of kids and in the strength of our communities.
-In 2015, Children’s provided $164.6 million in community benefit, serving more than 365,000 children.
-We serve kids from all 159 counties in Georgia.
+In 2019, Children’s Healthcare of Atlanta provided $238.6 million in community benefits, serving more than 440,000 children from all 159 counties in Georgia.

 Medicaid’s impact on us

-We receive payment that is less than cost.
-Children comprise almost 60 percent of the Medicaid enrollment, but make up less than one quarter of spending.
+Children comprise approximately 60% of Medicaid enrollment but make up less than one-quarter of spending.

-For every 1 percent reduction in Medicaid provider payments, Children’s is negatively impacted by approximately $5.3 million.
+For every 1% reduction in Medicaid provider payments, Children’s is negatively impacted by approximately $7.3 million.

 Our economic impact on the state

-Children’s directly employs more than 10,000 and serves patients from all 159 counties, making our impact on Georgia’s economy significant.
+Children’s directly employs more than 11,000 people and serves patients from all 159 counties, making our impact on Georgia’s economy significant.

-When kids need care, most parents turn to our Emergency Department, where in 2015 we had 229,849 visits.
+When kids need care, most parents turn to our Emergency Department, where we had 244,403 visits in 2019.

-- In 2015, more than 24,000 children visited our Emergency Departments for trauma care, and we treat about 60 percent of pediatric trauma patients in the state.
+- In 2019, more than 22,000 children visited our Emergency Departments for trauma care, and we treat about 60% of pediatric trauma patients in Georgia.